jasongregori/iOS-Optimized-PNG-Viewer/readme.markdown

 How?
 ----

 Run this app in the simulator.
 Find it's Documents folder (you can hit the 'Copy Path' button to find it).
-Add any iphone optimized PNGs or folders with optimized PNGs in them The app will filter out any files which are not folders or PNGs, so go ahead and add a whole app bundle or whatever.
+Add any iphone optimized PNGs or folders with optimized PNGs in them.
+The app will filter out any files which are not folders or PNGs, so go ahead and add a whole app bundle or whatever.
 Hit the refresh button in the app to refresh the files.
-You can select a file and hit save to save an un-optimized PNG to the "_Saved Images" folder (in Documents).
+You can select a file and hit save to save an un-optimized version of the PNG to the "_Saved Images" folder (in Documents).

 Why?
 ----